lamat1111/QuilibriumScripts/README.md

 If your server has two disks, consider configuring them in "RAID 1" (typically offered by your provider).
 This setup mirrors one disk to the other, providing redundancy and safeguarding against data loss in case one disk fails.

 ## Step 3
 Run the auto-installer script on your server (OS must be Ubuntu 22.04.X).
-I suggest you to use [Termius](https://termius.com/) to login
+I suggest you to use [Termius](https://termius.com/) to login.
+Be sure that you are logging in via port 22 (default with most server providers).
 ```
  wget -O - https://raw.githubusercontent.com/lamat1111/quilibrium-node-auto-installer/master/installer | bash
 ```